JURA GIGA 10 review: an impressively premium bean-to-cup coffee machine

 Care & maintenance

 You can go a while between filling the water tank thanks to its large capacity, but the milk jug needs frequent filling.
-It's never a surprise though, as the jug is glass so you can see whenever it's running low.
-Plus, as the jug can disconnect from the machine, you can put it in the fridge if there's still milk left over that won't be used that day.
+It's never a surprise, though, as the jug is glass, so you can see whenever it's running low.
+Plus, as the jug can disconnect from the machine, you can put it in the fridge if there's still milk that won't be used that day.

-Upon starting up, the JURA GIGA 10 will rinse itself through the spouts, and will give you an update when it needs a more thorough clean.
-The updates usually pop up right as it's turned on or as you're switching it off.
+Upon starting up, the JURA GIGA 10 will rinse itself through the spouts and update you when it needs a more thorough clean.
+The updates usually pop up right as you turn it on or switch it off.

-The most common maintenance notification you'll get is to clean the milk system, but you'll also need to clean and descale the coffee machine.
-This is relatively easy, and all you need is JURA cleaning tablets (Amazon).
+You'll get the most common maintenance notification to clean the milk system, but you'll also need to clean and descale the coffee machine.
+This is relatively easy; all you need is JURA cleaning tablets (Amazon).
 Once you select the cleaning program, the instructions guide you through and tell you where and when to insert the cleaning tablets; it's as easy as you'd hope at this price point.

 The drip tray needs to be emptied and cleaned often.
-The tray can hold a lot of liquid but, as the machine rinses every time it's turned on, this builds up quickly.
+It can hold a lot of liquid, but as the machine rinses every time it's turned on, this builds up quickly.
 Bean-to-cup machines naturally produce a lot of mess from coffee grounds, so this is something to consider with the JURA GIGA 10.

 Should you buy the JURA GIGA 10?